Deploy a SQL Server Database to a Microsoft Azure Virtual Machine

 On computers running Windows Server operating systems, you must use the following configuration settings to run this wizard:

 Turn off Enhanced Security Configuration: Use Server Manager > Local Server to set Internet Explorer Enhanced Security Configuration (ESC) to OFF.

 The database size limitation for this operation is 1 TB.

 This deployment feature is available in SQL Server Management Studio for SQL Server 2014.

 This deployment feature is for use only with user databases; deploying system databases is not supported.

 The deployment feature does not support hosted services that are associated with an Affinity Group.
 For example, storage accounts associated with an Affinity Group cannot be selected for use on the Deployment Settings page of this wizard.

-SQL Server database versions that can be deployed to a Windows Azure VM using this wizard:
+The SQL Server version in the VM must be the same or later than the source SQL Server version.
+SQL Server database versions that can be deployed to an Azure VM using this wizard:

 SQL Server 2008